-Additionally to the folder information, the second stack above uses the zoomlevels field to declare the number of available zoom levels.
-It also specifies the file extension of the image files with the fileextension key.
+The example above also specifies the file extension of the image files with the fileextension key.
 Both fields are required.

 The last stack in the example above doesn't use a local stack folder, but declares the stack mirror's image base explicitly by using the url setting.
 Like done for the folder based stacks, a url based stack mirror needs the tile_width, tile_height and tile_source_type fields.
 The corresponding stack defines the resolution and dimension fields.